pimcore/studio-ui-bundle/README.md

 ### How to install

-1. Navigate to the plugin folder.
+1. Navigate to the plugin directory.
 2. Change to the assets directory `cd ./assets`
 3. Install dependencies `npm install`